NestorRV/SOUL/README.md

 # SOUL

 ### Scala Oversampling and Undersampling Library

+Included algorithms for oversampling:

+* **Random Oversampling.** Original paper: "A study of the behavior of several methods for balancing machine learning training data" by Batista, Gustavo EAPA and Prati, Ronaldo C and Monard, Maria Carolina.

+* **SMOTE.** Original paper: "SMOTE: Synthetic Minority Over-sampling Technique" by Nitesh V. Chawla, Kevin W. Bowyer, Lawrence O. Hall and W. Philip Kegelmeyer.

+* **SMOTE + ENN.** Original paper: "A Study of the Behavior of Several Methods for Balancing Machine Learning Training Data" by Gustavo E. A. P. A. Batista, Ronaldo C. Prati and Maria Carolina Monard.

+* **SMOTE + TL.** Original paper: "A Study of the Behavior of Several Methods for Balancing Machine Learning Training Data" by Gustavo E. A. P. A. Batista, Ronaldo C. Prati and Maria Carolina Monard.

+* **Borderline-SMOTE.** Original paper: "Borderline-SMOTE: A New Over-Sampling Method in Imbalanced Data Sets Learning." by Hui Han, Wen-Yuan Wang, and Bing-Huan Mao.

+* **Adasyn.** Original paper: "ADASYN: Adaptive Synthetic Sampling Approach for Imbalanced Learning" by Haibo He, Yang Bai, Edwardo A. Garcia, and Shutao Li.

+* **Adoms.** Original paper: "The Generation Mechanism of Synthetic Minority Class Examples" by Sheng TANG and Si-ping CHEN.

+* **SafeLevel-SMOTE.** Original paper: "Safe-Level-SMOTE: Safe-Level-Synthetic Minority Over-Sampling TEchnique for Handling the Class Imbalanced Problem" by Chumphol Bunkhumpornpat, Krung Sinapiromsaran, and Chidchanok Lursinsap.

+* **Spider2.** Original paper: "Learning from Imbalanced Data in Presence of Noisy and Borderline Examples" by Krystyna Napiera la, Jerzy Stefanowski and Szymon Wilk.

+* **DBSMOTE.** Original paper: "DBSMOTE: Density-Based Synthetic Minority Over-sampling Technique" by Chumphol Bunkhumpornpat,  Krung Sinapiromsaran and Chidchanok Lursinsap.

+* **SMOTE-RSB.** Original paper: "kNN Approach to Unbalanced Data Distribution: SMOTE-RSB: a hybrid preprocessing approach based on oversampling and undersampling for high imbalanced data-sets using SMOTE and rough sets theory" by Enislay Ramentol, Yailé Caballero, Rafael Bello and Francisco Herrera.

+* **MWMOTE.** Original paper: "MWMOTE—Majority Weighted Minority Oversampling Technique for Imbalanced Data Set Learning" by Sukarna Barua, Md.
+Monirul Islam, Xin Yao, Fellow, IEEE, and Kazuyuki Muras.

+* **MDO.** Original paper: "To combat multi-class imbalanced problems by means of over-sampling and boosting techniques" by Lida Adbi and Sattar Hashemi.

 Included algorithms for undersampling:

+* **Random Undersampling.** Original paper: "A study of the behavior of several methods for balancing machine learning training data" by Batista, Gustavo EAPA and Prati, Ronaldo C and Monard, Maria Carolina.

+* **Condensed Nearest Neighbor decision rule.** Original paper: "The Condensed Nearest Neighbor Rule" by P. Hart.

+* **Edited Nearest Neighbour rule.** Original paper: "Asymptotic Properties of Nearest Neighbor Rules Using Edited Data" by Dennis L. Wilson.

+* **Tomek Link.** Original paper: "Two Modifications of CNN" by Ivan Tomek.

+* **One-Side Selection.** Original paper: "Addressing the Curse of Imbalanced Training Sets: One-Side Selection" by Miroslav Kubat and Stan Matwin.

+* **Neighbourhood Cleaning Rule.** Original paper: "Improving Identification of Difficult Small Classes by Balancing Class Distribution" by J. Laurikkala.

+* **NearMiss.** Original paper: "kNN Approach to Unbalanced Data Distribution: A Case Study involving Information Extraction" by Jianping Zhang and Inderjeet Mani.

+* **Class Purity Maximization algorithm.** Original paper: "An Unsupervised Learning Approach to Resolving the Data Imbalanced Issue in Supervised Learning Problems in Functional Genomics" by Kihoon Yoon and Stephen Kwek.

+* **Undersampling Based on Clustering.** Original paper: "Under-Sampling Approaches for Improving Prediction of the Minority Class in an Imbalanced Dataset" by Show-Jane Yen and Yue-Shi Lee.

 * **Balance Cascade.** Original paper: "Exploratory Undersampling for Class-Imbalance Learning" by Xu-Ying Liu, Jianxin Wu and Zhi-Hua Zhou.

-* **Class Purity Maximization algorithm.** Original paper: "An Unsupervised Learning Approach to Resolving the Data Imbalanced Issue in Supervised Learning Problems in Functional Genomics" by Kihoon Yoon and Stephen Kwek.

-* **ClusterOSS.** Original paper: "ClusterOSS: a new undersampling method for imbalanced learning." by Victor H Barella, Eduardo P Costa and André C. P. L. F. Carvalho.

-* **Condensed Nearest Neighbor decision rule.** Original paper: "The Condensed Nearest Neighbor Rule" by P. Hart.

 * **Easy Ensemble.** Original paper: "Exploratory Undersampling for Class-Imbalance Learning" by Xu-Ying Liu, Jianxin Wu and Zhi-Hua Zhou.

-* **Edited Nearest Neighbour rule.** Original paper: "Asymptotic Properties of Nearest Neighbor Rules Using Edited Data" by Dennis L. Wilson.

 * **Evolutionary Undersampling.** Original paper: "Evolutionary Under-Sampling for Classification with Imbalanced Data Sets: Proposals and Taxonomy" by Salvador Garcia and Francisco Herrera.

 * **Instance Hardness Threshold.** Original paper: "An Empirical Study of Instance Hardness" by Michael R. Smith, Tony Martinez and Christophe Giraud-Carrier.

+* **ClusterOSS.** Original paper: "ClusterOSS: a new undersampling method for imbalanced learning." by Victor H Barella, Eduardo P Costa and André C. P. L. F. Carvalho.

 * **Iterative Instance Adjustment for Imbalanced Domains.** Original paper: "Addressing imbalanced classification with instance generation techniques: IPADE-ID" by Victoria López, Isaac Triguero, Cristóbal J. Carmona, Salvador García and Francisco Herrera.

-* **NearMiss.** Original paper: "kNN Approach to Unbalanced Data Distribution: A Case Study involving Information Extraction" by Jianping Zhang and Inderjeet Mani.

-* **Neighbourhood Cleaning Rule.** Original paper: "Improving Identification of Difficult Small Classes by Balancing Class Distribution" by J. Laurikkala.

-* **One-Side Selection.** Original paper: "Addressing the Curse of Imbalanced Training Sets: One-Side Selection" by Miroslav Kubat and Stan Matwin.

-* **Random Undersampling.**

-* **Tomek Link.** Original paper: "Two Modifications of CNN" by Ivan Tomek.

-* **Undersampling Based on Clustering.** Original paper: "Under-Sampling Approaches for Improving Prediction of the Minority Class in an Imbalanced Dataset" by Show-Jane Yen and Yue-Shi Lee.

-Included algorithms for oversampling:

-* **Adasyn.** Original paper: "ADASYN: Adaptive Synthetic Sampling Approach for Imbalanced Learning" by Haibo He, Yang Bai, Edwardo A. Garcia, and Shutao Li.

-* **Adoms.** Original paper: "The Generation Mechanism of Synthetic Minority Class Examples" by Sheng TANG and Si-ping CHEN.

-* **Borderline-SMOTE.** Original paper: "Borderline-SMOTE: A New Over-Sampling Method in Imbalanced Data Sets Learning." by Hui Han, Wen-Yuan Wang, and Bing-Huan Mao.

-* **DBSMOTE.** Original paper: "DBSMOTE: Density-Based Synthetic Minority Over-sampling Technique" by Chumphol Bunkhumpornpat,  Krung Sinapiromsaran and Chidchanok Lursinsap.

-* **MDO.** Original paper: "To combat multi-class imbalanced problems by means of over-sampling and boosting techniques" by Lida Adbi and Sattar Hashemi.

-* **MWMOTE.** Original paper: "MWMOTE—Majority Weighted Minority Oversampling Technique for Imbalanced Data Set Learning" by Sukarna Barua, Md.
-Monirul Islam, Xin Yao, Fellow, IEEE, and Kazuyuki Muras.

-* **SafeLevel-SMOTE.** Original paper: "Safe-Level-SMOTE: Safe-Level-Synthetic Minority Over-Sampling TEchnique for Handling the Class Imbalanced Problem" by Chumphol Bunkhumpornpat, Krung Sinapiromsaran, and Chidchanok Lursinsap.

-* **SMOTE.** Original paper: "SMOTE: Synthetic Minority Over-sampling Technique" by Nitesh V. Chawla, Kevin W. Bowyer, Lawrence O. Hall and W. Philip Kegelmeyer.

-* **SMOTE + ENN and SMOTE + TL.** Original paper: "A Study of the Behavior of Several Methods for Balancing Machine Learning Training Data" by Gustavo E. A. P. A. Batista, Ronaldo C. Prati and Maria Carolina Monard.

-* **SMOTE-RSB.** Original paper: "kNN Approach to Unbalanced Data Distribution: SMOTE-RSB: a hybrid preprocessing approach based on oversampling and undersampling for high imbalanced data-sets using SMOTE and rough sets theory" by Enislay Ramentol, Yailé Caballero, Rafael Bello and Francisco Herrera.

-* **Spider2.** Original paper: "Learning from Imbalanced Data in Presence of Noisy and Borderline Examples" by Krystyna Napiera la, Jerzy Stefanowski and Szymon Wilk.

 ### How-to use it